Nathan Lord: Biography

 Nathan Lord was born in Berwick, Maine.
 He graduated from Bowdoin College in 1809, and attended Andover Theological Seminary, serving afterwards as a pastor at the Congregationalist Church in Amherst, Massachusetts for twelve years.

 In 1828 he became the sixth president of Dartmouth College serving in this capacity from 1828 to 1863.
-Lord was able to bring the college out of debt, improve the overall curriculum, and raise admission levels.
+Lord brought the college out of debt and made controversial changes to the curriculum.
+His "non-ambitious system" banned all academic honors and distinctions and enjoyed the support of the Trustees of Dartmouth, but faced significant criticism.

-He was a founding member of the American Anti-Slavery Society, and in 1833 became its vice president.
+He was a founding member of the American Anti-Slavery Society, and in 1833 served as the Vice President of the New Hampshire delegation to the National Anti-Slavery Convention.
 He admitted black students to Dartmouth College and was a friend of William Lloyd Garrison.
-However, after Garrison challenged the Bible on its alleged endorsement of slavery, deeply religious Lord ceased his support of the abolitionist movement and its cause.
+However, after Garrison challenged the Bible on its alleged endorsement of slavery, deeply religious Lord began to question his support of the abolitionist movement and its cause.

-His views on slavery changed dramatically; he came to see it as "not a moral evil", but as a blessing, "an ordinance of...God", which "providentially found a settlement in this country".
+His views on slavery changed dramatically by the time he gave a eulogy for John Quincy Adams in 1848.
+In this address, and in later pamphlets published throughout the 1850s (e.g. A Letter of Inquiry, A True Picture of Abolition), he came to see slavery as "not a moral evil", but as a blessing, "an ordinance of...God", which "providentially found a settlement in this country".
 These views, and his opposition to the Civil War, which he blamed on abolitionists, brought a storm of controversy, earning him the enmity of several members of the Dartmouth Board of Trustees, including Amos Tuck (1835), a founding member of the Republican Party and close friend of Abraham Lincoln.

 Matters came to a head in 1863 when the Trustees were deadlocked on awarding an honorary degree to President Lincoln, and Lord broke the tie by voting against it.
 The Trustees issued a statement: "Neither the trustees nor the Faculty coincide with the president of the College in the views which he has published, touching slavery and the war; and it has been our hope that the College would not be judged a partisan institution by reason of such publications."
 Lord, 70, tendered his resignation.

-He continued as an active member of the Dartmouth College community in Hanover, New Hampshire, until his death in 1870.
+He continued to publish anti-abolitionist materials from his home in Hanover, New Hampshire, until his death in 1870.

 Family

-He married Elizabeth King Leland (1792-1870) and they had ten children; his youngest son, Nathan Lord Jr., (1831-1885), was a colonel of the 6th Regiment of Vermont Volunteers in the Civil War.
+He married Elizabeth King Leland (1792–1870) and they had ten children; his youngest son, Nathan Lord Jr., (1831–1885), was a colonel of the 6th Regiment of Vermont Volunteers in the Civil War.